Introduction

 Path to the binary

-The aforementioned paths are relative to the app-agent
+The aforementioned paths are relative to the root directory of the Git repository.

 Release mode

-The optimized agent will be saved to target/release/alumet-local-agent
+The optimized agent will be saved to target/release/alumet-agent.

 Configuration file

-It is automatically created by Alumet if it does not exist.
+The configuration file is automatically created by Alumet if it does not exist.
+Its content depends on the set of enabled plugins.

 Commented example